Douglas Ritchie

-Douglas Ernest Ritchie (1905-1967) was a news editor at the BBC.
+Douglas Ernest Ritchie (1905–1967) was a British news editor at the BBC.

 World War II

-Ritchie, at the time an assistant news editor, broadcast to German-occupied countries during the war.
+Ritchie, at the time an assistant news editor, broadcast to German-occupied countries during the war of the world war of world 2.
 He adopted the moniker "Colonel Britton", and his identity was a closely guarded secret until after the war.

 He was in charge of the BBC's wartime "V for Victory" campaign.

 He created the "Continental V Army".

 By the time of the disclosure of his identity in 1945 he was director of the European news department of the BBC.

 Post war

 After the end of the war Ritchie rose to the position of head of publicity at the BBC.
 At the age of 50 he suffered a stroke.

 His book Stroke: A Diary Of Recovery was hailed by John O'Londons as "A triumph of the highest order".